-TIP: One could define populism as any popular movement born from an excess or deficiency of liberty or equality in the state.
+TIP: One could define populism as any popular movement born in response to an excess or deficiency of liberty or equality in the state.
 There is no one accepted definition of Populism, but that one about sums it up.

 TIP: In ways, populism is simply the antithesis elitism (the favoring a specific group based on class, wealth, skill, or experience).
 It favors the “popular” sentiment of a group or collective, and not the special individual or corporate interests of elites.
 In America’s founding factions, the Federalists and Anti-Federalists, the Federalists who wanted a strong central government, bank, and trade were being more elitist then the “Populist” Anti-Federalists who sought individual liberties and rights.
 I wouldn’t’ consider the aristocratic abolitionists populists, they were progressive social liberal elite, not populists.
 I would consider the pro-slavery south populist, they were progressive social conservative populists.
 Here we can confirm again that populism is synonymous with popular sentiment and not a statement on left-right politics beyond this.